microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 1 - Manage Todo List/User Story 2 - Remove Item from List.md

     continue
 ```

-Note that the `pop` method on the collection allows you to remove an item from the collection by providing the index of the item that you would like to remove.
-In this case, we are using the `item_number` variable that the user provided to remove the item from the list.
-Since python collections are zero-based (i.e., their first index is 0) and our list displays items starting at 1 so we need to adjust the menu number by subtracting 1 from it to match where the item is stored in the collection.
+Note the `pop` method on the collection which allows you to remove an item from the collection by providing the index of the item that you would like to remove.
+We are using the `item_number` variable the user provided to remove the item from the list.
+Since Python collections are zero-based (i.e., their first index is 0) and our list displays items starting at 1, we need to adjust the menu number by subtracting 1 from it to match where the item is stored in the collection.

-Also, note that we are checking to make sure that the `item_number` is within the range of the list before we attempt to remove the item (i.e., `item_number` is greater than zero or less than or equal to the length of the current list).
+We are checking to make sure the `item_number` is within the range of the list before we attempt to remove the item (i.e., `item_number` is greater than zero or less than or equal to the length of the current list).
 If the `item_number` is not within the range of the list, we print an error message to the user and continue to the next iteration of the loop.

 <br/>

 #### 4. Run the Application
-Now let's see this application in action.
-Open the terminal within Visual Studio code and run the application by typing `python app.py` and pressing the enter key or simply click the play button in the top right corner of the Visual Studio Code window.
+Let's see this version of the application in action.
+Open the terminal within Visual Studio Code and run the application by typing `python app.py` and pressing the `<ENTER>` key or simply click the play button in the top right corner of the Visual Studio Code window.

 Please experiment by adding a few to-do list items and then try to remove an item.
-When selecting "r" or "R" you will be prompted to enter the number of the item you would like to remove (as seen in the picture below).
-Remember that you will need to press 'x' or 'X' to exit the program.
+When selecting "r" or "R", you will be prompted to enter the number of the item you would like to remove (as seen in the picture below).
+Remember to press 'x' or 'X' to exit the program.

 ![RunApplication01](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/images/RunApp-S1-F1-US02-01.png)

 > [!NOTE]
 > The picture above assumes a local setup.
-If you are running in Codespaces it you should click the play button on the top right corner of the Visual Studio Code window
+If you are running in Codespaces, you should click the play button on the top right corner of the Visual Studio Code window

-🎉 Congratulations you can now mark the "Complete first python application" officially off your list!
+🎉 Congratulations!
+You can now mark the "Complete first python application" officially off your list!
 You have completed Sprint 1 - Feature 1, User Story 2.

 > [!NOTE]
-> Note that if you run the application multiple times, you will see that the items that you added in the previous run are no longer there.
+> If you run the application multiple times, you will see the items you added in previous runs are no longer there.
 This is because the list is stored in memory and is not saved to a file.
 We will be adding a feature in the next user story to save these to-do list items to a local file.

 <br/>

 > [!NOTE]
-> 📄For the full source code for this exercise please see [here](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/src/app-s01-f01-us02/app.py).
+> 📄For the full source code for this exercise, please see [here](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/src/app-s01-f01-us02/app.py).

 <br/>